liuqx315/Multiscale-pattern/doc/guide/source/c_interface/User_callable.rst

 Optional output                                      Function name
 ===================================================  ===================================
-Size of real and integer workspaces                  :c:func:`ARKDlsGetWorkSpace()` No. of Jacobian evaluations                          :c:func:`ARKDlsGetNumJacEvals()` No. of `fi` calls for finite diff.
-Jacobian evals    :c:func:`ARKDlsGetNumRhsEvals()` Last return flag from a linear solver function       :c:func:`ARKDlsGetLastFlag()` Name of constant associated with a return flag       :c:func:`ARKDlsGetReturnFlagName()`
+Size of real and integer workspaces                  :c:func:`ARKDlsGetWorkSpace()` Size of real and integer workspaces                  :c:func:`ARKDlsGetMassWorkSpace()` No. of Jacobian evaluations                          :c:func:`ARKDlsGetNumJacEvals()` No. of mass matrix evaluations                       :c:func:`ARKDlsGetNumMassEvals()` No. of `fi` calls for finite diff.
+Jacobian evals    :c:func:`ARKDlsGetNumRhsEvals()` Last return flag from a linear solver function       :c:func:`ARKDlsGetLastFlag()` Last return flag from a mass matrix solver function  :c:func:`ARKDlsGetLastMassFlag()` Name of constant associated with a return flag       :c:func:`ARKDlsGetReturnFlagName()`
 ===================================================  ===================================